shaotangyen/mern-book-search-engine/README.md

 # mern-book-search-engine

-This is an updated Portfolio website using React & JavaScript.
-The site has an introduction, showcases project portfolios, links to each project, a contact form and downloadable resume.
+This is a Book Search Engine using Google Books API built with Apollo Server.
+It is built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
+Users will be able to use the application to sign-up/log-in, search and save their favourite books.

 ## Table of Contents
 1. [Setup](#setup)